maxov/hamster/report.md

 # Implementation details

 # Potential future improvements
+This implementation of HAMTs is usable, but by no means complete.
+The following are some potential improvements to the datastructure:

 - The current implementation uses Rust's `Rc` for reference counting and is thus not thread-safe.
 Perhaps the implementation can allow for `Rc` or `Arc` as the 'reference counted type'.
 Other libraries for immutable datastructures in Rust simply use `Arc` everywhere, though this comes with a cost in performance as all operations `Arc` does are implemented atomically.